 Under the Accelerate tab: Startup process, you will find information about the start-up performance delays caused by each program in seconds and milliseconds.
-This can be very useful information when deciding whether you really need that process to start along with your computer or whether it’s not really worth it.
-Once again, Windows already provides this information in Task Manger: Startup.
+This can be very useful information when deciding whether you need that process to start along with your computer or whether it’s not worth it.
+Once again, Windows already provides this information in Task Manager: Startup.
 You should not remove any of these processes unless you know what they do and know that you wouldn’t need their services.
 If you recognize a program you no longer use, uninstall that program entirely from your computer instead of just disabling it.

 The last tab in OneKey Optimizer’s user interface is the update tab.
 It checks in with Lenovo to retrieve new firmware, device drivers, and app updates.
 Driver updates are already delivered through Windows Update, and app updates come in through the Windows Store.
-The only things the update tab actually provide is new firmware updates and updates to itself.
+The only things the update tab provides is new firmware updates and updates to itself.

 I’ve used the Lenovo Yoga 3 Pro for five months.
 There have been two firmware updates available since I got this laptop.
-However, I’ve yet to receive any firmware updates through OneKey Optimizer; and have had to dig them up manually from Lenovo’s support website.
+However, I’ve yet to receive any firmware updates through OneKey Optimizer, and have had to dig them up manually from Lenovo’s support website.
 So from my experiences, it would seem OKO only updates itself through the Update check.

 You don’t need optimization software on a modern computer and you don’t need OneKey Optimizer.
-If there were any really good optimizations for settings that applied to everyone, Microsoft would make those settings the default in Windows.
-In fact, OneKey will in many cases just “adjust” settings to whatever is already the default in Windows.
+If there were any good optimizations for settings that applied to everyone, Microsoft would make those settings the default in Windows.
+OneKey will in many cases just “adjust” settings to whatever is already the default in Windows.
 However, when used as a good battery management software it can help prolong the life and resale value of your laptop.

 The big problem with OneKey Optimizer is that it has no reason to exist.
 It doesn’t optimize anything, leaving me wondering why Lenovo even bothered pre-installing it on their laptops.
-It looks impressive when you first open it, but when yo look closer you quickly realize that its accelerations are vapor and its cleanup routines are mostly destructive.
+It looks impressive when you first open it, but when you look closer you quickly realize that its accelerations are vapor and its cleanup routines are mostly destructive.

-I started out expecting to like OneKey Optimizer, but the closer I looked, the more I realized that it was a poorly engineered solution in search of a problem that doesn’t exist.
+I expected to like OneKey Optimizer, but the closer I looked, the more I realized that it was a poorly engineered solution in search of a problem that doesn’t exist.
 The accelerations would have been invaluable in Windows ME or XP, but add no value to today’s modern operating systems.
 You may want to keep OneKey Optimizer installed on your system to remind you to perform battery calibration or have quick-access to change battery plans, but other than that … stay well clear of it.

 OneKey Optimizer comes pre-installed on a selection of laptops from Lenovo including the Lenovo Yoga 3 1170 and 3 Pro 1370, Z70-80, and others.
 OKO can be installed on any PC running Windows even from other manufacturers and PC towers.
-Users should avoid using OKO for battery calibration or management on PCs from other manufactures as the app cannot communicate properly with batteries from other manufacturers and you risk damaging the battery.
+Users should avoid using OKO for battery calibration or management on PCs from other manufacturers as the app cannot communicate properly with batteries from other manufacturers and you risk damaging the battery.